 Are you in the midst of a Girl Scout cookie dry spell?
 I recently found myself missing my favorite GSC, the Samoa, also known as Caramel deLites, and thankfully, souring the recipe was a cinch.
 Not surprisingly, it turns out that I’m not the only one who was craving a Girl Scout cookie when I couldn’t have one.
 With a simple search, irresistible recipes can be found online for other fave flavors such as Thin Mints and Tagalongs.

-Bake these for Thanksgiving as a special dessert served atop vanilla ice cream, and people just might come knocking on your door!
+Bake these as a special dessert served atop vanilla ice cream, and people just might come knocking on your door!
 I recommend making them a day before serving, as I found them to be much tastier the second day.
 From one sweet tooth to another, I bring you the amazingness that is Homemade Samoas.

 Recipe adapted from Ramshackleglam.
 Serves about 30+ cookies, depending on size.